thatnewyorker/YouthSync/README.md

 🚀 Why This Exists

 Managing attendance for youth programs can be time-consuming and error-prone.
-YouthSync provides a lightweight, open-source solution to automate tracking, visualize trends, and export data, making it valuable for organizations like the YMCA or similar groups.
+YouthSync provides a lightweight, open-source solution to automate tracking, visualize trends, and export data, making it valuable for youth focused programs.

 This project was created to showcase my technical skills and problem-solving abilities for potential employers in the youth program sector.